The Black Page

 "The Black Page #1" is a piece by American composer Frank Zappa known for being extraordinarily difficult to play.
 Originally written for the drum kit and melodic percussion (as "The Black Page Drum Solo"), the piece was later rearranged in several versions, including the "easy teenage New York version" (commonly referred to as "The Black Page #2") and a so-called "new-age version", among others.

 Drummer Terry Bozzio said of the piece:

 On the double live album Zappa in New York (recorded 12/1976, released 3/1978), Zappa noted the "statistical density" of the piece.
-It is written in common time with extensive use of tuplets, including tuplets inside tuplets.
-At several points there is a quarter note triplet (sixth notes) in which each beat is counted with its own tuplet of 5, 5 and 6; at another is a half note triplet (third notes) in which the second beat is a quintuplet (actually a tuplet of 7), and the third beat is divided into tuplets of 4 and 5.
+It is written in common time with extensive use of tuplets, including tuplets inside tuplets (nested tuplets).
+At several points there is a quarter note triplet (sixth notes) in which each beat is counted with its own tuplet of 5, 5 and 6; at another is a half note triplet (third notes) in which the second beat septuplet, and the third beat is divided into tuplets of 4 and 5.
 The song ends with a quarter note triplet composed of tuplets of 5, 5, and 6, followed by two tuplets of 11 in the space of one.

 Zappa would re-arrange the song into "The Black Page #2" shortly after his band's mastery of the piece.
 This second version has a disco beat, but nevertheless retains nearly every metric complexity from #1.
 One notable difference in this version is that the final set of tuplets feature a rhythmic change and are repeated three times to conclude the song.
 The 1991 live album Make a Jazz Noise Here includes a so-called "new age version", which incorporates lounge and reggae music.
-The 1994 album You Can't Do That on Stage Anymore, Vol. 4 featured a version from 1984 that had a ska motif.
+The 1991 album You Can't Do That on Stage Anymore, Vol. 4 featured a performance from 1984 that had a ska motif.
 Both of these versions included guitar solos from Zappa.